How Big Is The Mona Lisa Painting

 Historical Context: Renaissance Florence

 During the Renaissance, Florence was a hub of artistic innovation.
 Artists like Leonardo da Vinci were commissioned to create portraits for wealthy patrons, often to commemorate marriages or solidify social status.
-The size of these portraits was influenced by factors such as the patron's budget, the intended display location, and the artist's personal preferences.
+Even so, the size of these portraits was influenced by factors such as the patron's budget, the intended display location, and the artist's personal preferences.
 The Mona Lisa, believed to be a portrait of Lisa Gherardini, the wife of a Florentine merchant, fits within this tradition of commissioned portraits.

 Leonardo da Vinci's Artistic Approach

 Leonardo da Vinci was renowned for his meticulous approach to art.
-His notebooks are filled with detailed observations of anatomy, light, and perspective.
+Still, his notebooks are filled with detailed observations of anatomy, light, and perspective.
 This scientific curiosity informed his artistic technique, allowing him to create incredibly lifelike and expressive figures.
 The Mona Lisa exemplifies this approach, with its subtle sfumato technique (a delicate blurring of lines and colors) and its nuanced portrayal of human emotion.

 The Journey to the Louvre